|

 1880 Census lists Henry as "John H.")

-sure where Vickie E. came from.
-She was born about 1869
+there is no indication where Vickie came from.
+She was

 Vickie (Victoria) as a "daughter" to Levina. |